Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

 \subsection{Discrete disorder}

 Next, we try to compare the quantum and classical algorithms in presence of the discrete disorder distribution.
-The circular disorder is considered to be a cousin of a discrete distribution in one dimensional parameter.
-The discrete disorder that we consider to be present in the classical algorithm takes fixed value $p=v_D$ with unit probability.
+The discrete circular disorder is considered to be a cousin of a discrete distribution in one dimensional parameter.
+The discrete disorder that we consider to be present in the classical algorithm takes fixed value $p=v_D$ with unit probability where $v_D$ defines the disorder strength.
 The mean of this distribution is

 and disorder's strength is also given by